 The rhetorical question that begins with the words "Who has untied" in verse 5 ends here.
-This can be translated as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 "I am the one who has untied ... whose home I have made in the Arabah, his house in the salt land."
 (See: Rhetorical Question)